#AT1946. F - Parenthesis Checking

 - Each query is in the format

-. - There is at least one query in the format
+1 l ror2 l r. - There is at least one query in the format

-2 l r
+2 l r.

 Input